ITensor/website/docs/cppv3/classes/itensor.md

        auto y = findtype(T,MyType);
        if(!y) println("T does not have a MyType Index");

-* `commonIndex(ITensor A, ITensor B, IndexType t = All) -> Index`
+* `commonIndex(ITensor A, ITensor B[, string tags]) -> Index`

   Return the first Index found on both A and B. If A and B have no Index in common, returns a default constructed Index (which will evaluate to `false` in a boolean context).

-  If the optional IndexType `t` is provided, only a common Index of that type will be returned if found.
+  If the optional string `tags` is provided, only a common Index of with the specified tags will be returned if found.

   <div class="example_clicker">Click to Show Example</div>